Ideal Triangulations and Once-Punctured Surface Bundles: Crushing and Inflating Triangulations

-A hexagonal face of a truncated-prism are identified to a hexagonal face of a truncated-tetrahedron or of a (possibly the same) truncated-prism such that the horizontal edges of the faces are identified iff the vertices that their lifts separate in the corresponding tetrahedron $\widetilde{\Delta}$ are identified in $\mathcal T$.
+A hexagonal face of a truncated-prism is identified to a hexagonal face of a truncated-tetrahedron or of a (possibly the same) truncated-prism such that the horizontal edges of the faces are identified if and only if the vertices that their lifts separate in the corresponding tetrahedron $\widetilde{\Delta}$ are identified in $\mathcal T$.
 Define for each hexagonal face of $\mathcal C_X$ a midpoint and an arc connecting the two midpoints in each truncated-prism.
-The graph, $\Gamma$, defined by these arcs and midpoints has components homeomorphic to intervals and copies of $S^1$.
+The graph $\Gamma$ defined by these arcs and midpoints has components homeomorphic to intervals and copies of $S^1$.
 The intervals have endpoints in hexagonal faces of truncated-tetrahedra.
 If each component $\Gamma$ is homeomorphic to an interval we say $\mathcal C_X$ is \textit{simple}.
 We call the collection of truncated-prisms containing each component of $\Gamma$ a \textit{chain}.

-If $C_X$ is simple and $\mathbb P(\mathcal C_X)$ is a trivial combinatorial product, we can construct an ideal triangulation of $X$ by \textit{crushing} the cells of $\mathcal C_X$ as follows: each component of $S$ is crushed to a point, components of $\mathbb P(\mathcal C_X)$ are crushed to edges in the ideal triangulation, truncated-prisms are crushed to faces, and truncated-tetrahedra become ideal tetrahedra.
+If $C_X$ is simple and $\mathbb P(\mathcal C_X)$ is a trivial combinatorial product, we can construct an ideal triangulation of $X$ by \textit{crushing} the cells of $\mathcal C_X$ as follows: each component of $S$ is crushed to a point, components of $\mathbb P(\mathcal C_X)$ are crushed to edges in the ideal triangulation, truncated-prisms are crushed to faces, and truncated-tetrahedra become ideal tetrahedra, see Figure \ref{fig:crushingmap}.

 It is left only to give the family of face identifications, $\mathbf \Phi^*$ of the ideal tetrahedra.
 Notice a tetrahedron of $\mathcal T = (\widetilde{\mathbf{\Delta}},\mathbf{\Phi})$ can contain at most one truncated-tetrahedra.
 Further as $C_X$ is simple, a tetrahedron can have at most one of a truncated-tetrahedron or a truncated-prism.
 Write the subset of tetrahedra containing a truncated-tetrahedra as $\widetilde{\mathbf{\Delta}}^* = \{\widetilde{\Delta}^*_1,\widetilde{\Delta}^*_2,\dots,\widetilde{\Delta}^*_n\}\subset \widetilde{\mathbf \Delta}$.
 If two hexagonal faces of truncated-prisms are identified with corresponding identification $\phi \in \mathbf \Phi$, then $\phi \in \mathbf \Phi^*$.
 Let $C$ be a chain of truncated-prisms and $\Gamma_C$ the corresponding component of the graph $\Gamma$ previously described.
 The intersection $C \cap S$ has three components, each of which has a single normal arc in the faces of some $\widetilde{\Delta}^*_i,\widetilde{\Delta}^*_j$ (possibly $i=j$) corresponding to the endpoints of $\Gamma_C$.
 Suppose the lift of the normal arcs separate pairs of vertices $(a_i,a_j)$, $(b_i,b_j)$, and $(c_i,c_j)$ in $\widetilde{\Delta}^*_i,\widetilde{\Delta}^*_j$ respectively.
 Then for faces $\sigma_i = \langle a_i b_i c_i\rangle,\sigma_j = \langle a_j b_j c_j\rangle$, define $\phi_C \in \mathbf{\Phi}^*$ by $\phi:\sigma_i \rightarrow \sigma_j$ defined by the rules on the vertices $\phi_C(a_i)=a_j,\phi_C(b_i)=b_j,\phi_C(c_i)=c_j$.
 Then every face in $\widetilde{\mathbf{\Delta}}^*$ is identified by some map in $\mathbf{\Phi}^*$.
 We call $\mathcal T^* = (\widetilde{\mathbf{\Delta}}^*, \mathbf{\Phi}^*)$ the ideal triangulation obtained by \textit{crushing} $\mathcal T$ \textit{along} $S$.
 We use the following version of Theorem 4.1 found in \cite{Jaco2003}: